Documentary Fellowship FAQ

 Frequently Asked Questions

 Who can apply?

-The Sisters in Cinema Documentary Fellowship is a career-long fellowship program for emerging Black women and gender nonconforming directors based in the Chicagoland area with a short or feature-length non-fiction project.
+The Sisters in Cinema Documentary Fellowship is a career-long fellowship program for emerging Black women and gender nonconforming directors with a short or feature-length non-fiction project.
 Projects will be considered in any stage—from development to production to post-production.
 We encourage applicants in development to ensure their projects are well-researched and ideally apply with a teaser, pitch-deck or unedited footage.
 Applicants currently in distribution with their first films are not eligible to apply.

 The program is aimed at emerging directors, so there is no requirement for previous experience in documentary filmmaking.
 Applicants will need to demonstrate their artistic vision for the project, but may come from a non-film background.